Letters to Harold Edward 'Pompey' Elliott from various family members, September 1913 - September 1930 - Part 6

 add one later on though.

-Sir H. William's murder gave England
+Sir H. Wilson's murder gave England

-a great shock _ I hoped it might
+a great shock - I hoped it might

 last long enough to compel the Govt.